GAMINEM/WhaTodo/README.md

 - Create notes
 - Read notes
-- Update notes
+- Update notes(will be implimented soon)
-- Delete notes
+- Delete notes(will be implimented soon)
 - User-friendly interface

 ## Installation